LAKSHMIMRUDULA/Water-Quality-using-6-models/README.md

 ![image](https://user-images.githubusercontent.com/77747784/122895205-861ae800-d365-11eb-97b2-2e20e2a4e13e.png)
 ![image](https://user-images.githubusercontent.com/77747784/122895260-93d06d80-d365-11eb-9c22-dd9c816f892e.png)
 ![image](https://user-images.githubusercontent.com/77747784/122895392-b2366900-d365-11eb-89c6-1d1470951c64.png)
-Conclusion:The precision of class 0 is 83% and that of class 1 is 83%.It means the model predicts 83% of claa0 and 83% of class1 correctly
+Conclusion:The precision of class 0 is 83% and that of class 1 is 83%.It means the model predicts 83% of claass 0 and 83% of class1 correctly

 Accuracy is 83%